 If you shared a dashboard with a user but removed access to the report or dataset, the user will see the error message for tiles coming from that report when logged in and accessing the dashboard.
 Users cannot drill into the report because they don’t have access.

 Licensing part of this sharing

 Dashboard or report sharing, like many other Power BI methods, is a paid feature.
 The account sharing the content should be a Power BI Pro account (Or PPU), and people using the shared content should be part of a paid account Power BI Pro account or PPU.
 Free users cannot leverage content shared with this method of sharing.

 Dashboard (or report) sharing is the most basic way of sharing content in Power BI.
 This method is quick and easy to set up.
 You don’t need to have a lot of steps to set up sharing of the dashboard.
 The ability to share it very quickly makes this method the most common method of sharing for testing.

 If you have created a Power BI content and want to share it with others easily just for Testing, one of your first options in Dashboard sharing.

 Disadvantages of Dashboard Sharing

-Dashboard sharing is simple; however, it has many drawbacks, which makes it hard to be used in production.
-I do not recommend using this method to share Power BI content with users in production environment because of reasons mentioned below;
+Dashboard sharing is simple; however, it has many drawbacks, which make it hard to be used in production.
+I do not recommend using this method to share Power BI content with users in a production environment because of the reasons mentioned below;

 No Edit Access

 With Dashboard sharing, you cannot specify edit access.
-For end users, you never want to give edit access, however, if you are working with a team of developers, and you want to provide them with access to edit the content, you cannot do that with dashboard sharing.
-You have to use other methods of sharing, which will come in next few posts.
+For end users, you never want to give edit access; however, if you are working with a team of developers and want to provide them with access to edit the content, you cannot do that with dashboard sharing.
+You have to use other sharing methods, which will come in the next few articles.